nano-o/dynamic-participation-supplemental/README.md

-This repository contains supplemental material for the paper "Byzantine Consensus Under Dynamic Participation with a Well-Behaved Majority"
+This repository contains supplemental material for the paper "Byzantine Consensus Under Dynamic Participation with a Well-Behaved Majority", to appear at DISC 2023.

 # PlusCal/TLA+ specification of the commit-adopt algorithm